mattiaa32-lgtm/DelightfulChurros/README.md

 so they can be pasted back into the sheet — after that, no lookups are needed for those rows on any device.

+## Offline

+`sw.js` is a service worker that caches the app shell and cover art, so the shelf, search, wantlist and setup all work with no connection.
+It is network-first for HTML/CSS/JS, so a deploy always wins over the cache; images are cache-first since their URLs never change; and `/api/*` is never cached.

+When you change any file in `SHELL`, bump `SW_VERSION` in `sw.js` — older caches are deleted automatically on the next activation.

 ## Keeping API usage down

 The AI is only asked for something once, and the answer is cached on the device: